 2021: The Year to Build Supply Chain Resiliency

 There was initial hope that 2021 would bring about a full return to normalcy.
 But now, many business leaders are approaching the remainder of 2021 with caution.
 Although vaccines are rolling out and restrictions are being lifted, COVID-19 disruptions are likely to continue throughout the year.
 And even when we finally break free from the grips of the pandemic, we know that another disruption — whether natural or political — is inevitable.
+Thus, supply chain scenario planning is essential.

 In December 2020, I wrote in an article for Business Chief where I stated that the supply chain would take center stage in the business agenda for this year.
 As we enter Q2 2021, we can see this playing out: